 - Preheat your oven to 350 and grease and line 2 small spring form pans (I used 6″, but you could use 8″ or 9″ and make a 2 layer cake instead of 4) Line the bottoms with parchment paper.

-- Sift dry ingredients (almond flour through salt) into a medium sized bowl
+- Sift dry ingredients (almond flour through cocoa powder) into a medium sized bowl

 - In a small bowl, whisk the eggs and add the melted coconut oil, maple syrup, and vanilla.
 Stir to combine and add to the dry ingredients.